richelbilderbeek/bbbq_article/revision/README.md

-We agree that this can be more clearly stated and revised the text to the follwing: Both MCH-I and MHC-II alleles were selected to have a high occurrence, where the alleles of the MHC-I haplotypes are the alleles representing the 13 supertypes with over 99.6\% coverage of the populations MHC-I repertoire as defined by \cite{lund2004definition} \cite{sette1999}, and the 21 MHC-II haplotype alleles, have a phenotypic frequency of 14\% or more in the human population \cite{greenbaum2011functional}.
+We agree that this can be more clearly stated and revised the text to the follwing: Both MCH-I and MHC-II alleles were selected to have a high occurrence, where the alleles of the MHC-I haplotypes are the alleles representing the 13 supertypes with over 99.6\% coverage of the populations MHC-I repertoire as defined by [1, 2] and the 21 MHC-II haplotype alleles, have a phenotypic frequency of 14\% or more in the human population [3].

- Lund, O., Nielsen, M., Kesmir, C. et al. Definition of supertypes for HLA molecules using clustering of specificity matrices.
+ * [1] Lund, O., Nielsen, M., Kesmir, C. et al. Definition of supertypes for HLA molecules using clustering of specificity matrices.
 Immunogenetics 55, 797–810 (2004). https://doi.org/10.1007/s00251-004-0647-4
- Sette, A., Sidney, J. Nine major HLA class I supertypes account for the vast preponderance of HLA-A and -B polymorphism.
+ * [2] Sette, A., Sidney, J. Nine major HLA class I supertypes account for the vast preponderance of HLA-A and -B polymorphism.
 Immunogenetics 50, 201–212 (1999). https://doi.org/10.1007/s002510050594
+ * [3] Greenbaum, Jason, et al. "Functional classification of class II human leukocyte antigen (HLA) molecules reveals seven different supertypes and a surprising degree of repertoire sharing across supertypes."
+Immunogenetics 63.6 (2011): 325-335.

 > 4. Is it significant the overlapping of one residue for MHC binding?
 > Why not consider only those peptides that are really predicted and